gopro/labs/docs/software/README.md

 GoPro's own media team uses this filter of large percentage producted.

 Here is a beta release v1.4.2
-- Fix for line or top edge
+- Fix for line on left or top edge
 - Fix for x,y offsets expanding the edge line
 - Reordered the Superview/Hyperview math so that the new projection only apply to the current framing